estuary/docs/overview-intro.rst

 Introduction
 =============

-Estuary empowers your *data operations* -- all of the systems and services you use to process, index, and analyze data -- around a common source of truth, in real-time, with database-like simplicity.
+Estuary enables your *data operations* -- wiring data flows through the systems and services you use to store, process, index, and analyze data -- around a shared source of truth, processed in real-time, with database-like simplicity.

 - **Capture** streaming data sets into long-lived "Collections" backed by cloud storage.
 - **Catalog** collections for discovery, re-use, and analysis using familiar tools.